graphistry/graphistry-cli/README.md

   * ``site.com/pivot/connectors`` loads a list of connectors
   * ^^^ When clicking the ``Status`` button for each connector, it reports green
   *  Opening and running an investigation in ``site.com/pivot`` uploads and shows a graph
-* Data uploads
-  * Can generate an API key with the CLI: ``graphistry`` --> ``keygen``
-  * Can use the key to upload a visualization: https://graphistry.github.io/docs/legacy/api/0.9.2/api.html#curlexample
-  * Can then open that visualization in a browser
 * Notebooks
   * Running the analyst notebook example generates running visualizations (see logged-in homepage)
   * For further information about the Notebook client, see the OSS project [PyGraphistry](http://github.com/graphistry/pygraphistry) ( [PyPI](https://pypi.org/project/graphistry/) ).